Staunton Mall: As Staunton Mall

 The mall was purchased by Colonial Properties Trust in 1998 and renamed Colonial Mall Staunton, just as the Stone & Thomas store was closed and sold to Peebles, and the Leggett store was renamed Belk.
 Following Colonial Properties Trust's purchase of the mall, the Montgomery Ward anchor was vacated in early 2001 as that chain went out of business.
 Colonial Properties underwent negotiations with several chains to replace the vacated anchor, including Target, Sears, and Old Navy.
 This space became Steve & Barry's in 2004.
 Gold's Gym joined the mall in 2006, replacing the Goody's store after that chain decided not to renew its lease.

 The mall was sold again in 2007 to First Republic Group Realty, which returned the mall's name to Staunton Mall.
 Under their ownership, the Steve & Barry's store vacated, while Books-A-Million moved to a larger store in Waynesboro.
 After First Republic filed for bankruptcy in 2009, it was sold again to the Kohan Retail Investment Group and in 2014 to Staunton Mall LLC.
 Another anchor store in the mall became vacant when Peebles closed in March 2018.
 The mall was sold again in 2020, with it being announced on November 24, 2020, that all remaining tenants (except Belk) will vacate the property in thirty days.

 On June 4, 2020, JCPenney announced that it would be closing by around October 2020 as part of a plan to close 154 stores nationwide.
 By 2021, Belk was the only remaining store and plans for demolition were announced by the mall's then-owners.

 In March 2022, demolition process began with the J. C. Penney anchor store torn down.
+As of February 2023, the entire mall (with the exception of Belk and the surrounding stores) is partially demolished.